paulwexler/opinions/on_coding/README.md

 # On Coding Applications in Python

-I remember how I used to write programs and I know how I try to write them now.
+Georg Polya’s brilliant book “How to Solve It” provides a set of techniques for how to solve mathematical problems that you have never encountered.
+It’s a way of thinking about math problems, not an exploration of particular mathematical topics.

+This write up is my effort
+to apply Polya’s method to application programming.
-Now I have 45 years of experience and I've read Georg Polya's "How to Solve It".
+It is also a distillation of my 45 years of experience writing and debugging applications.

-Experience counts.
-It always helps if you've solved a similar problem in the past.
-But I think more importantly, experience gives you the confidence to defer the actual coding until you understand the problem.
-So it doesn't take experience to do this, just confidence.
+My intention is to provide a generalist, step-by-step approach for implementing resilient solutions to problems.
+I have provided examples in Python to illustrate key concepts.

+Programming is different from mathematics.
 There is a difference between "prototype" coding and "production" coding.
 When you prototype the goal is knowledge, not a usable program.
 None of the prototype code will survive into the production version.
 You prototype to learn how to use a resource, to convince yourself you know the code necessary to utilize the resource to solve the problem at hand.

 New programmers, lacking the confidence that comes from experience,